 Testing, Inspection and Certification

 Conformity Assessment is the demonstration that specified requirements relating to a product, process, system, or group are fulfilled.
-Conformity assessment can include: the supplier’s declaration of conformity, different types of sampling and testing, inspection, certification, management system assessment and registration, the accreditation of the competence of those activities, and the recognition of an accreditation program’s capability.
+Conformity assessment can include: The supplier’s declaration of conformity, different types of sampling and testing, inspection, certification, management system assessment and registration, the accreditation of the competence of those activities, and the recognition of an accreditation program’s capability.
 Conformity Assessment is a mandatory step for the manufacturer in the process of complying with specific EU harmonized legislation.
-As mentioned above under CE Marking, EU harmonized product legislation gives manufacturers some choice regarding conformity assessment, depending on the level of risk involved in the use of their product.
+As mentioned above under CE marking, EU harmonized product legislation gives manufacturers some choice regarding conformity assessment, depending on the level of risk involved in the use of their product.
 Certification for defined lesser risk products can be done by the manufacturer themselves by building a technical file in many cases.
 Higher risk products will need third party testing through accredited testing labs.
 Types of compliance certification ranges from self-certification, type examination and production quality control system certification, to full quality assurance system certification.
-In the case of CE Mark directives or regulations, each directive or regulation stipulates the processes which can be used for which products.
+In the case of CE marking directives or regulations, each directive or regulation stipulates the processes which can be used for which products.
 This is usually found in an annex and called a module.

 Modules vary in complexity.
 For example, Module A permits the manufacturer to assume total responsibility for conformity assessment.
 If the product is manufactured to Harmonized Standards, and if the risk is not unusually high (as in most machinery, for example), the manufacturer may rely on internal manufacturing checks.
 The manufacturer would compile a technical file, issue a Declaration of Conformity to the appropriate directives, and if appropriate, apply the CE marking, and places the product on the market.
 Modules for higher risk products, for example, a medical device, could call for a type examination of the product and a production quality assurance system that conforms to the standard or a complete quality management system and conforms to accepted standards (e.g., ISO 9001 or EN 29001).
 These modules may call for the involvement of third-party testing and assessment for a Declaration of Conformity.
 In the European Union, these third parties are designated by Member States’ authorities, accepted by the European Commission, and are called Notified Bodies.
 Each directive provides the module choices available, but there are no choices beyond the modules specified.

 When third party testing is required, that testing must be done by accredited member state organizations called Notified Bodies, which must be domiciled in a Member State.
-The official list of approved Notified Bodies for each EU harmonized directive or regulation is found on the New Approach Notified and Designated Organisations (NANDO) Information System page on the EU Commission website.
+The official list of approved Notified Bodies for each EU harmonized directive or regulation is found on the New Approach Notified and Designated Organizations (NANDO) Information System page on the EU Commission website.

 The only exceptions to this EU-domiciled rule are U.S.-based organizations and test labs for products covered under U.S.-EU mutual recognition agreements for certain types of marine equipment, products under the electromagnetic compatibility mutual recognition agreement, and the radio equipment mutual recognition agreement.